Harshroxnox/Travel-agent/README.md

 ```

 # Point of failures
-- What is the weather in Delhi now?
 - What is my current place, date and time?
-- What is the distance from Saputara to Ahmedabad?
-- What is the current news in Delhi?
 - What was my previous message?
 - What are your features?